Town and Country, Missouri: Economy

 Town and Country is home to Missouri Baptist Medical Center, which is part of Barnes Jewish Christian Healthcare (BJC).

 Lion's Choice is headquartered in Town and Country.

 Education

 The public school district for most of Town and Country is the Parkway C-2 School District.
 Parkway operates Mason Ridge Elementary School in Town and Country.
 Other portions are in the Kirkwood R-VII School District and the Ladue School District.

-Special School District of St. Louis County, a county-wide school district for disabled children, has the following in Town and Country: its administrative offices, and Neuwoehner High School.
+Special School District of St. Louis County, a county-wide school district for disabled children, has its administrative offices and Neuwoehner High School in Town and Country.